 Google PageSpeed Insight:

-WP Rocket plugin is the one and only plugin that’s can help you to improve your website’s speed and performance, and for this, you need to just pay $49 only.
-This plugin is highly recommended by most of the popular bloggers and digital marketers.
+WP Rocket plugin is the only plugin that’s can help you to improve your website’s speed and performance, and for this, you need to just pay $49 only.
+This plugin is highly recommended by most popular bloggers and digital marketers.

 If you just think that taking the WP Rocket plugin will speed up your website in milliseconds, then it is not so at all.
 It is also based on the best hosting of your website.

-Even if you have Cloud hosting like Cloudways, GCP, AWS or Managed WordPress hosting like WP Engine, SiteGround, and Namecheap EasyWP, then after using WP Rocket you will get 4x better performance than a shared web hosting.
+Even if you have cloud hosting services like Cloudways, Digital Ocean, Vultr, or Managed WordPress hosting like Nexcess or Liquid Web, then after using WP Rocket you will get 4x better performance than shared web hosting.